dotnet/msbuild/documentation/specs/proposed/BuildCheck-feature-threat-model.md

 To ensure a secure and reliable build environment, the following steps should be taken:

 #### Use Dedicated Security Tools:
 Utilize specialized security tools and services to scan and monitor 3rd party analyzer packages and their dependencies.
-Some widely used tools include:

-- OWASP Dependency-Check: An open-source tool that identifies project dependencies and checks if there are any known, publicly disclosed vulnerabilities.
-- Snyk: A tool that continuously monitors for vulnerabilities in open-source libraries and dependencies.
-- WhiteSource: Provides comprehensive analysis and detection of vulnerabilities in open-source components.
 #### Regular Updates:
 Ensure that all 3rd party packages and dependencies are regularly updated to the latest versions, which often include security patches and vulnerability fixes.